lunatic-solutions/async-wormhole/switcheroo/Readme.md

 ## Developer Experience

-Switcheroo **tries** hard to not let the context switching disturb default Rust behaviour on panics.
+Switcheroo **tries** hard to not let the context switching disturb default Rust behaviour on panics and unwinds.
 The displayed backtrace should stretch across the context switch boundary.

-> There are known bugs on Windows, where this doesn't perfectly work because of how Rust handles naked functions on windows: [#75897](https://github.com/rust-lang/rust/issues/75897)
+When dropping a non-empty stack, it will be unwind to free any resources allocated on it.

 ## License